vyse12138/minecraft-threejs/README_EN.md

 - Sprint
 - Hold mouse to destroy block and place block
 - More saving slot
-- Increase block place / destroy performance
+- Implement with higher performance algorithm
 - Mobile friendly
-- Animals / villagers